end-4/dots-hyprland/README.md

  - _Please note that Hyprland doesn't have an "e" in the name tyty_
  - This dynamic, pywal-powered rice changes colors/wallpapers often, it might be different to the preview
- - Thanks fufexan (who also thanks a lot more people) for their eww config: https://github.com/fufexan/dotfiles <-- very clean, i stole from there :)
+ - Thanks fufexan (who also thanks a lot more people) for their guidance and eww config: https://github.com/fufexan/dotfiles <-- very clean, i stole from there :)

 # Branches
- - [Currently main style: osu!lazer, updated in main branch.
-All non-main branches are archives]
+ - [Current main style: osu!lazer, updated in main branch.
+All non-main branches are archives.]
  - osu!lazer https://github.com/end-4/dots-hyprland/tree/osu!lazer
  - linage https://github.com/end-4/dots-hyprland/tree/linage